dvergeylen/dvergeylen.github.io/_posts/2021-03-23-complete-guide-to-self-hosted-nextcloud-part4.md

 [Source [FR]](https://perhonen.fr/blog/2016/03/dynhost-dyndns-de-chez-ovh-2446)

 ## Solving file download interruption
 If you encounter [file download interruptions](https://github.com/nextcloud/server/issues/5390) (even for small files), the root cause might be an Ethernet and known issue of RK3399 (I've experienced that on the RK3388 as well).

+#### Solution 1: disable offloading
-The solution is to deactivate TCP/UDP offloading, as described [here](https://unix.stackexchange.com/a/495378) and [here](https://github.com/MichaIng/DietPi/issues/2028).
+The easiest solution is to deactivate TCP/UDP offloading, as described [here](https://unix.stackexchange.com/a/495378) and [here](https://github.com/MichaIng/DietPi/issues/2028).

-N.B: This is solved in kernels >5.7.

 ```bash
 /sbin/ethtool -K eth0 rx off tx off
 ```

-#### Make it permanent
+##### Make it permanent
 To make it permanent, create an if-up script `/etc/network/if-up.d/disable-offload` with the following content:

 ```bash